 A traction battery, also known as an electric vehicle (EV) battery, is a rechargeable battery specifically designed to power vehicles.
 These batteries are widely used in electric cars, electric scooters, electric bicycles, and other electric vehicles.

 When the vehicle is in use, the stored energy in the traction battery is used to power the electric motor, which in turn drives the vehicle.
-The energy is released through the chemical reactions in the battery, as electrons flow from the negative electrode to the positive electrode via an external circuit.
+The energy is released through chemical reactions in the battery, where electrons flow from the negative electrode to the positive electrode via an external circuit.

 Ole Diepstraten